Aref-Akminasi/aws-developer-associate/DynamoDB.md

 - You specify the number of WCUs/RCUs
 - You need to plan capacity beforehand
-- Support for **auto scaling** to dynamically adjusts the provisioned throughput capacity (define min, max capacity units)
+- Support for **auto-scaling** to dynamically adjusts the provisioned throughput capacity (define min, max capacity units)

 ### On-Demand Mode

 - Read/writes automatically scale up/down with your workloads
 - No capacity planning needed
-- Unlimited WCU & RCU, no throtteling
+- Unlimited WCU & RCU, no throttling
 - Use case: unknown workloads, unpredictable application traffic
 - Pay for reads/writes, more expensive ($$$)